Demystifying Video Reasoning: Emergent Reasoning Behaviors

 \subsection{Perception before Action}

 We observe a phenomenon suggesting that the diffusion trajectory first addresses the "what" and "where" of a scene before determining the "how" and "why" of its thinking progression.
-This process seems to suggest a "Perception before Action" transition, characterized by a shift from static grounding to dynamic reasoning.
-As illustrated in Fig.~\ref{fig:understanding_viz}, the initial diffusion step primarily identifies the foreground entity (\eg, the car or the door) specified in the prompt.
-At this stage, no explicit motion planning or relational transformation is observed.
-Instead, dynamic structure begins to emerge in later diffusion steps, where the model moves beyond static grounding and starts coordinating object motion and inter-object interactions.
+This reflects a "Perception before Action" transition, where the model progresses from static grounding to dynamic reasoning.
+As illustrated in Fig.~\ref{fig:understanding_viz}, the initial diffusion step primarily identifies the foreground entity specified in the prompt (\eg, the car or the door), without exhibiting explicit motion planning or relational transformation.
+Dynamic structure emerges only in later steps, as the model moves beyond scene grounding and starts coordinating object motion and inter-object interactions.